 As long as people evidence a need or desire for raucous rock ‘n’ roll with Mezcal flavorings, ZZ Top will continue to do well.

-Santa Clarita journalist and Grammy nominee Stephen K. Peeples was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
+Santa Clarita journalist and Grammy-nominated producer Stephen K. Peeples was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
 He was the original, award-winning producer of “The Lost Lennon Tapes” radio series for Westwood One from 1988-1990.
 He earned a Grammy nomination as co-producer of the “Monterey International Pop Festival” box set (Rhino/MIPF, 1992) with Lou Adler and Geoff Gans.
 Peeples’ first music industry gig was as an Associate Editor at Cash Box magazine in Hollywood in 1975.
 He went on to be a record company Media Relations-PR executive for Capitol Records (1977-1980), Elektra/Asylum Records (1980-1983) and Rhino Entertainment (1992-1998).
 He was Rhino’s first web editor (1996-1998), then elevated to content editor of Warner Music Group websites (1998-2001).
 In the Santa Clarita Valley just north of L.A., Peeples was the award-winning Online Editor for The Signal newspaper’s website from 2007-2011, and wrote-hosted-co-produced SCVTV’s WAVE-nominated “House Blend” local music show from 2010-2015 (archived online and still airing in reruns).
-He is now a News Editor at SCVNews.com, Editor/Features Writer for Wealth Wisdom Wellness magazine, and VP/New Media Emeritus for Rare Cool Stuff Unltd.
+He is Editor/Features Writer Emeritus for Wealth Wisdom Wellness magazine and VP/New Media Emeritus for Rare Cool Stuff Unltd.
+Since 2017, he has been a News Editor at SCVNews.com and is developing a biography of Texas Artlaw Boyd Elder.
 For more info and original stories, visit https://stephenkpeeples.com/.
 For exclusive behind-the-scenes interviews, subscribe to his YouTube channel.

 Article: ZZ Top: 1975 Flashback with That Li’l Ol’ Band from Texas